-By Erin Thompson on July 27, 2016 in safe driving
+By Erin Thompson on July 16, 2021 in Safe Driving

-Stating the obvious: Nobody (who likes nice things) wants to get into a wreck.
-Stating a better, hopefully more helpful obvious: There are things people can do to avoid wrecks.
+Stating the obvious: Nobody wants to get into a wreck.
+Stating a more helpful obvious: There are things people can do to avoid wrecks.
 Check 'em out below.

 Keep your ride intact

-When you factor all of the little intricate parts that make up a car into the reality that sometimes things just break, it's no wonder accidents happen.
+When you take into account all of the intricate parts that make up a car and the reality that sometimes things just break, it's no wonder accidents happen.
 Lucky for you and everyone else on the road, there are things we can do to prevent maintenance disasters.
 Here are some of the basics:

 - Wiper Blades